markets/mini_i18n/README.md

 You can also use the `MiniI18n.l()` (or the long version `MiniI18n.localize()` or the global shorcut `L()`) method to localize your dates, time and numbers.

-`MiniI18n` provides localization defaults for the following languages:
+`MiniI18n` provides built-in localization defaults for common languages:
 - `:en` - English
 - `:es` - Spanish
 - `:fr` - French